-Figure 2 shows the distribution of the normalized arclengths a/σ_a among all the matches.
-The last bin contains 1067 sources with normalized arcs greater than 5, or 11.4%.
+Fig. 2 shows the distribution of the normalized arc lengths a/σ_a among all the matches.
+The last bin contains 1067 sources with normalized arcs greater than 5, or 11.4 per cent.
+The number of sources with normalized arcs greater than 4, which for this work we consider statistically significant, is 16.3 per cent, or 1/6.
+The goal of our study is to explain these outliers.

-1 Available online at http://astrogeo.org/rfc
+1Available online at http://astrogeo.org/rfc.

 Figure 2.
-The distribution of the normalized VLBI/Gaia arclengths over 9033 matched sources.
+The distribution of the normalized VLBI/Gaia arc lengths over 9033 matched sources.
 The last bin that holds 1067 normalized arc lengths > 5 exceeds the plot bounding box.
-The blue smooth curve shows Rayleigh distribution with $\sigma = 1$.
+The smooth blue curve shows the Rayleigh distribution with $\sigma = 1$.